python4astronomers/python4astronomers/source/installation/packages.rst

 ..
 Tip::

   Sometimes it is convenient to make an end-run around the ``<module>.`` prefixing.
-For instance when you run ``ipython -pylab`` the interpreter does some startup processing so that a number of functions from the `numpy`_ and `matplotlib`_ modules are available *without* using the prefix.
+For instance when you run ``ipython --pylab`` the interpreter does some startup processing so that a number of functions from the `numpy`_ and `matplotlib`_ modules are available *without* using the prefix.